 "I used to be, but every time I'm expecting something, even after the elections, nothing really changes.
 And I become apathetic to the situation… there's nothing really I can do."

-I wandered down the beach a bit and introduced myself to Nadav Abramovitch, interrupting his game of paddleball, which might as well be Israel's national sport.
+I wandered down the beach a bit and introduced myself to Nadav Abramovitch, interrupting his game of paddleball, which (along with arresting and torturing Palestinian children) might as well be Israel's national sport.

 So what's the solution?

 "Eventually, like, it's gonna happen again and again until someone will, you know, they eventually will collapse."

 Collapse?
 You mean one side's gonna wipe the other side out?

 Okay, that cheered me up.
 Thank you Nadav, I was beginning to get discouraged.